 Once you’ve given a brief but detailed summary, the interviewer will provide a bit of background information about the company and position.
 They may give you an opportunity at this point to ask questions.
 Take advantage of this as a way to demonstrate your understanding of the position, which can build rapport and prove that you were paying attention.
 You can then link those key bits of information to your own skills and experience once the specific questions start.

-Job interview questions are designed to gauge your skills and abilities as well as get a close look at your personality and how well you’ll fit in with the position.
+Job interview questions are designed to gauge your skills and abilities as well as get a close look at your personality.
+The interview will measure how well you’ll fit in with the position.
 Some of the questions will be familiar to you, but it’s best to avoid giving canned answers; the interviewers will have heard the same responses before.
-Studying common questions in advance can help you to prepare, but there’s no value in simply memorizing so-called “best” responses.
+Prepare for a job interview by studying common questions in advance to help you prepare. but there’s no value in simply memorizing so-called “best” responses.
 Be honest while aiming to make the best impression.

 Preparing for a Job Interview